rayedkhan/Wearable-Parkinsonian-Tremor-Detector/README.md

-# Wearable-Parkinsonian-Tremor-Detector
-This project aims to develop a wearable device using the Adafruit Playground Classic board to detect Parkinsonian resting tremors.
-It captures and analyzes acceleration data to provide visual indications of tremor presence and intensity (exclusively) using onboard resources.
+This project is a tremor detection device aimed towards those with Parkinson's disease.